littlejanee/littlejanee.github.io/_news/announcement_15.md

 related_posts: false
 ---

-I will be presenting our work "When to Give Feedback: Exploring Tradeoffs in the Timing of Design Feedback" at C&C 2024.
-I will additionally be session chairing the Co-Creation paper session and helping lead the DEI Panel.
+I presented our work "When to Give Feedback: Exploring Tradeoffs in the Timing of Design Feedback" at C&C 2024.
+I additionally session chaired the Co-Creation paper session and helped lead the DEI Panel.